Changes to your Capital One account services in Quicken

 What does this mean for me?

-The new Capital One experience will be added to Quicken for Windows and Quicken for Mac starting 6/4/2018 and continue over several weeks.
-When you update your accounts in Quicken, you'll be prompted to authorize your Capital One accounts–just enter your Capital One username and password, check the box next to each of your accounts, and then authorize the access.
+When you update or add your accounts in Quicken, you'll be prompted to authorize your Capital One accounts–just enter your Capital One username and password, check the box next to each of your accounts, and then authorize the access.
 Make sure all of your accounts are checked, even if they're already added to Quicken.
 See this FAQ for complete instructions for Windows, or this FAQ for instructions for Mac.

 If you have multiple Capital One accounts

-Capital One is changing its connection types with all of its financial institutions, and this means you'll need to authorize your accounts for each Capital One financial institution individually.
+Capital One has changed its connection types with all of its financial institutions, and this means you'll need to authorize your accounts for each Capital One financial institution individually.

 If you do need to go through the migration process more than once, it's important that you don't uncheck any accounts listed on the authorization screen, unless you don't want to see the account at all in Quicken: